Bbert88/pyber-analysis/README.md

 ![Total Rides box and whisker](./analysis/Fig2.png)

 One of the goals of this analysis was to determine any outliers.
 As the above box and whisker plot shows, the only city type which has an outlier is Urban.
-The plot shows that Urban cities have an average of approx. 24 trips, however there was one city which had approx. 39 trips, which falls above the upper quartile, this being an outlier.
+The plot shows that Urban cities have an average of approx. 24 trips, however there was one city which had approx. 39 trips, which falls above the upper quartile, thus being an outlier.
 Suburban and Rural cities did not have any outliers.

 ![Total Drivers](./analysis/Fig4.png)